Theory and data analysis of player and team ball possession time in football: Analysis of the player count involved in team possession

 \subsection{Geometric mixture distribution}

 Next we analyze the probability distribution $P(n)$ of player count $n$ in team ball possession.
 Circles plotted in Fig.~\ref{fig4} represents the empirical $P(n)$ calculated from all matches in the dataset on a semi-log scale.
-The data size (total number of team possession events) is $192.6$ per match, and the mean value of player count $n$ is $2.91$.
-Thus, the mean number of possession events of a team in a match is $96.3(=192.6/2)$, each of which contains two passes on average.
+The data size (total number of team possession events) is $421.1$ per match, and the mean value of player count $n$ is $2.91$.
+As stated in Sec.~\ref{sec3}, the player count is the number of passes plus one, so the mean pass number in a team possession event becomes $2.91-1=1.91\approx2$.Thus, the mean number of possession events of a team in a match is $210.6(=421.1/2)$, each of which contains two passes on average.

 The empirical $P(n)$ in Fig.~\ref{fig4} exhibits exponential decay with different slopes in $n\lesssim5$ and $n\gtrsim5$.
 Based on this observation, we heuristically apply

 Each term is composed of the geometric distribution (i.e., the discrete version of the exponential distribution) $P_\mathrm{geo}(n; q)\coloneqq (1-q)q^{n-1}$ ($0<q<1$) times positive constant $w$.
 In this paper, we refer to the probability distribution in Eq.~\eqref{eq:geomix} as the \emph{geometric mixture distribution}.
 Owing to the normalization of $P(n)$, we consider a constraint for the mixture ratios: $w_1+w_2=1$.
 Therefore, the geometric mixture distribution has three independent parameters $q_1$, $q_2$, and either $w_1$ or $w_2$.
 Using the expectation-maximization algorithm~\cite{Bishop}, the optimal value is calculated as